Mbashas/mbashas/README.md

 ### Hello there 💙

-- 🔭 I’m currently working on modeling human thought pattern using AI techniques (looking for collaborators)
+- 🔭 I’m currently working on modelling human thought patterns using AI techniques (looking for collaborators)
-- 🌱 I’m currently learning Javascript and React.
+- 🌱 I’m currently learning Javascript, React, Deep Learning, Robotics and TinyML.
-- 👯 I’m looking to collaborate on any project to do with Python.
+- 👯 I’m looking to collaborate on projects addressing the world's greatest challenges with Python.
-- 🤔 I’m looking for help with computational complexity, DSA and DDA.
+- 🤔 I am seeking assistance with computational complexity and quantum computing.
-- 💬 Ask me about anying to do with tech, personal development,
+- 💬 I am Curious about tech, wild ambitions, and personal growth?
+I'm your go-to for ideas on everything
-- ⚡ Fun fact: I am an AIESECer
+- ⚡ Fun fact: Who needs diamonds when you have avocados, huh? 🥑💎